usdoj-crt/beta-ada/_pages/_resources/web-rule-first-steps.md

 - If your public entity is a part of an independent school district, you can check the school district’s population in the 2022 Small Area Income and Poverty Estimates.

 Examples:
 - A city police department is part of a city with a population of 25,000 in the 2020 decennial Census.
-The city police department’s population for purposes of this rule is 25,000.
+The city police department’s population for purposes of the rule is 25,000.
 The city police department needs to comply with the rule by April 2027.

 - A state university has 40,000 students but is part of a state that has a population of 6,000,000 in the 2020 decennial Census.
-The state university’s population for purposes of this rule is 6,000,000.
-The number of students that attend the university does not determine the university’s population for this rule.
-The state university needs to comply with this rule by April 2026.
+The state university’s population for purposes of the rule is 6,000,000.
+The number of students that attend the university does not determine the university’s population for the rule.
+The state university needs to comply with the rule by April 2026.

 - A neighborhood branch of a county library serves 3,000 patrons but is part of a county that has a population of 70,000 in the 2020 decennial Census.
-The county library’s population for purposes of this rule is 70,000.
-The number of patrons that a local branch serves does not determine the library’s population for this rule.
-The county library and all its branches need to comply with this rule by April 2026.
+The county library’s population for purposes of the rule is 70,000.
+The number of patrons that a local branch serves does not determine the library’s population for the rule.
+The county library and all its branches need to comply with the rule by April 2026.

 - A town parks and recreation department has 10 employees.
 The parks and recreation department is part of a town that has a population of 80,000 in the 2020 decennial Census.
-The town parks and recreation department’s population for purposes of this rule is 80,000.
-The number of employees does not determine the parks and recreation department’s population for this rule.
+The town parks and recreation department’s population for purposes of the rule is 80,000.
+The number of employees does not determine the parks and recreation department’s population for the rule.
 The town parks and recreation department needs to comply with this rule by April 2026.

 - A commuter authority is part of two different states, one of which has a population of 10,000,000 and one of which has a population of 8,000,000.
-The commuter authority’s population for purposes of this rule is the combined population of the two states of which the commuter authority is a part, or 18,000,000.
-The commuter authority needs to comply with this rule by April 2026.
+The commuter authority’s population for purposes of the rule is the combined population of the two states of which the commuter authority is a part, or 18,000,000.
+The commuter authority needs to comply with the rule by April 2026.
 {% enddetails %}

 {% details D. If your public entity is a special district government, then your public entity has until April 2027 to comply. %}